Treatment Of Social Phobia: Overcoming Barriers

 Out of all participants, 83% felt like treatment progressed too rapidly, considering each module required reading approximately 20 pages, answering up to eight essay questions, and completing a multiple-choice quiz within a week.
 Finding a balance between keeping individuals engaged but not overwhelmed could be the focus of future studies targeting social phobia.
 Possibilities include extending deadlines to allow more time or condensing the content within each module.

-Strategies for managing social phobia
+Strategies for managing the mental health of people with social phobia

 In addition to online therapy, you can manage symptoms of social phobia on your own time in several ways.
 The following techniques can help you interact, reduce fear and worry in social situations, and improve your mental health.